mvlg/mvlg.github.io/index.md

 A first iteration of this project was a [2021 essay](http://www.lapartdeloeil.be/fr/revues_details.php?vid=29) detailing the history of diffusionist anthropology and cultural morphology in Germany.
 Together with Frederika Tevebring, I convene the research network ‘Migrating Prehistories’, based at King’s College, London, and the Warburg Institute.

 Below are some of my publications.
-Feel free to contact me by e-mail if you have questions or would like to chat.
+Feel free to send me an e-mail if you would like to get in touch.

 ---